 7 Top TAVR Questions Answered By Someone Who’s Been Through It

-One thing was certain immediately after my diagnosis of severe aortic stenosis (AS): I had questions!
+One thing was certain immediately after my diagnosis of severe aortic stenosis, or a heart valve failure: I had questions!
 What exactly is aortic stenosis?
 What are the treatments?
 How long is recovery?
 More questions surfaced in the hours and days after diagnosis.
 Still others occupied my thoughts at 2 AM while I was anxiously awaiting my valve replacement.

 My first questions were readily answered by my cardiologist.
 An echocardiogram test confirmed I had severe aortic stenosis: the aortic valve in my heart no longer opened normally, which limited the amount of blood flowing from my heart to the rest of my body.
 The only treatment for AS is valve replacement, either through open-heart surgery or transcatheter aortic valve replacement (TAVR).
 Recovery time varied significantly depending on whether I would have surgical or transcatheter valve replacement.